ServiteChurch/ServiteChurch.github.io/content/headline.md

 #### Despite the current lockdown in force in England, masses are going ahead on a reduced schedule.
-See [here](../pages/masstimes.htm) for times and details.
-This information is current as of 19th Feb 2021.
+See [here](../pages/masstimes.htm?refresh=y) for times and details.
+This information is current as of 6th March 2021.